orval-labs/orval/docs/src/pages/guides/react-query.md

 ### How use other query

-With the following example orval will generate a useQuery, usePaginatedQuery and useInfinteQuery with a nextId queryparam.
+With the following example orval will generate a useQuery and useInfinteQuery with a nextId queryparam.
 You can also override the config for each one with the config props.

 ```js
 module.exports = {